 By Mongi Zekri

-Mongi Zekri is a University of Florida Institute of Food and Agricultural Sciences multi-county citrus Extension agent in LaBelle.
+Mongi Zekri is a multi-county University of Florida Institute of Food and Agricultural Sciences Extension citrus agent covering Charlotte, Collier, Glades, Hendry and Lee counties.

 Share this Post